What is included in the price of IE’s Patagonia travel packages?

 Are visas required for travel to Patagonia?

 Argentina – A visa is not required for U.S. or Canadian citizens to enter Argentina.
-However, U.S. citizens must pay a reciprocity tax.
+However, U.S. and Canadian citizens must pay a reciprocity tax.
 The reciprocity tax is currently $160 USD and MUST BE PAID IN ADVANCE VIA THE INTERNET.
-You cannot pay the reciprocity tax upon arrival in Argentina from Torres del Paine in Chile.
+You cannot pay the reciprocity tax upon arrival in Argentina.
+Please visit https://www.argentinareciprocity.org/ to pay for and print your receipt for the Argentina reciprocity tax.
 Not having proof of payment of the reciprocity tax will result in denial of entry into Argentina, without exception.
 Subsequently you’ll have to make plans to return home via Chile or other destination not in Argentina and cannot continue with the group.

 What vaccinations are required for Patagonia travel?

 No immunizations are required for entry into Chile or Argentina from the U.S. or for re-entry into the U.S.

 How active is IE’s Patagonia travel package?

 While you should be in general good health and physical condition, the trails we hike on in Patagonia are well maintained and walks are leisurely paced.